AdventuresInDevops/Website/README.md

 This is the repository that deploys the [Adventures in DevOps website](https://adventuresindevops.com), which is hosted at https://adventuresindevops.com.
 It is fully self-contained.

+## Our Costs
+Everything we do is open source, so here are our costs:
+* $14 / yr for the `adventuresindevops.com` domain